Last updated: 19 January 2018

 If your building product or system is found to meet CodeMark requirements, the product certification body will issue a CodeMark certificate.

 There is specific information the product certification body must display on the CodeMark certificate.
-These are listed in the CodeMark Scheme Rules.
+This is listed in the Building (Product Certification) Regulations 2008.

-The certificate will state the purpose and use of your product and must specify any installation instructions and conditions, including who should install the product.
+The certificate will state the intended use of your product and must specify any installation instructions and conditions, including who should install the product.
 For example, one condition of your CodeMark product might be it must be installed by licensed building practitioners.